Course · Part 5 · Assignment 2

 Introduction

-What do you think of when you think of the words “brand” and “branding”?
+What comes to mind when you think of the words “brand” and “branding”?
 It’s common to go straight to logos.
 But — even as graphic designers — designing a brand means much more than “just” creating visuals.

 In this assignment, we’ll cover some definitions of brand, a little bit of branding history, and what different elements make up a brand identity.